-Accounting
+- Accounting

-Business Management
+- Business Management

-International Business Management
+- International Business Management

-Marketing Management
+- Marketing Management

 The Bachelor of Business Administration (BBA) is a degree program for students interested in careers in the fields of Accounting, Business, International Business or Marketing.
 It is student-centred, and its primary aim is to give graduates real business skills - the skills that employers are looking for.
 The program can be completed in four years if taken on a fulltime basis (five courses per semester); however, students have the flexibility of attending parttime if they so desire.
 The BBA is designed to give students maximum flexibility in delivery methods and schedules.
-Courses, particularly in the third and fourth year, are offered in the evening, on weekends, and online (in whole or in part).
+Courses, particularly in the third and fourth year, are offered in the evening, on weekends, and online (in whole or

-The BBA has concentrations in Accounting, Business Management, International Business Management, and Marketing Management.
+The BBA has concentrations in Accounting.
+Business Management, International Business Management, and Marketing Management.
 Each of these concentrations provides graduates with expertise in their subject area as well as a thorough understanding of all aspects of business.
 As well, students have the opportunity to take a variety of non-business courses so that they graduate with a well-rounded education.
 The BBA Accounting concentration includes the requirements necessary to maximize exemptions for the professional accounting associations (CGA, CMA, CA).
-In the first two years (20 courses) of the degree,

 In the first two years (20 courses) of the degree, students are advised to complete diploma requirements in one of the following programs: Accounting, Business Management, Financial Management, or Marketing Management.
 Students who plan their courses accordingly may opt to exit after completing diploma requirements.
 Students who complete diploma and degree requirements will graduate with both credentials.